The Bankrate promise

 - Buying a home with an LLC can be useful for landlords, owners of multiple properties or public figures who value their privacy.

 - But it can be hard to get a mortgage loan for an LLC purchase, and it isn’t usually necessary for a typical buyer.

 Whether you’re looking to buy a house to live in or for investment reasons, you may wonder if you can do the transaction via an LLC, or limited liability company, rather than under your own name.
 You can, but it’s complicated — and the reason for your purchase is one of the main drivers in whether it’s a good idea or not.
-Here, we examine the pros, cons and complexities of buying a house with an LLC.
+Here, we examine the complex pros and cons of buying a house under an LLC.